Wage Calculator

 Is there a benefit to paying off HECS early?

 Voluntary repayments reduce your principal immediately, but there is no bonus or discount for early payment — that incentive was removed in 2017.
 Note: the Australian Government legislated a 20% reduction to all HELP loan balances, backdated to 1 June 2025.
-Whether paying off early makes sense depends on whether the HECS indexation rate (3.2% applied 1 June 2025) is higher than what you could earn investing that money elsewhere.
+Whether paying off early makes sense depends on whether the indexation rate (3.2% applied 1 June 2025) is higher than what you could earn investing that money elsewhere.

 How does HECS appear on my tax return?